datttrian/datttrian/README.md

 print(get_random_quote())
 ```

-    ## Marriage is the highest state of friendship.
-If happy, it lessens our cares by dividing them, at the same time that it doubles our pleasures by mutual participation. - Samuel Richardson
+    ## There is nothing on this earth more to be prized than true friendship. - Thomas Aquinas

 ![](assets/footer.svg)